What Is a Protection from Abuse Order in Pennsylvania?

 Getting Legally Protected from Domestic Abuse

 Being the victim of domestic abuse, whether it occurs once or over a period of years, is an extraordinarily frightening and upsetting situation, and one may wonder if there is any way to protect him- or herself from further violence or abuse.
 The state of Pennsylvania offers different legal aid in order to protect abuse victims, and one such provision is a protection from abuse order.
-A protection from abuse order (PFA) is a paper signed by a judge that tells the subject to stop the abuse; otherwise, he or she may face serious legal consequences.
-A PFA offers civil legal protection from domestic violence to female and male victims.
+A protection from abuse order (PFA) is a type of restraining order available in Pennsylvania.
+Judges must approve these orders and, once signed, they provide legal restrictions that limit an abuser from contacting a victim or their children.

 What Are the Different Types of Protection from Abuse Orders in Pennsylvania?

-There are a few different types of PFAs in Pennsylvania, and the type of order granted initially will depend on whether the judge believes you need protection or not.
+Three main types of PFAs exist in in Pennsylvania, and the type of order granted initially will depend on whether or not the judge believes you need protection.
 Three types of PFAs are:

 Providing Montgomery County Families Relief